An Oscar Snub

 The nominations for the Academy Awards were announced this morning and I must say that I was more than a little disheartened.
 Now before you jump to conclusions I have no big objections with the nominees, although I must admit I fail to see the allure of The Silver Linings Playbook.
-A feel good movie about two people who are walking advertisements for the need for more effective psychotropic drugs—really and showing how they will hide it from everyone with a fake drug test (learn more here)?
+A feel good movie about two people who are walking advertisements for the need for more effective psychotropic drugs?
 No my disappointment stems from the snubbing of the data center movie of the year, Skyfall.

 Now many of you are probably asking, “Wasn’t that a James Bond movie?”
 Well, yeah, kind of.
 It had the requisite amount of action and violence.
 I know the “00” designation means that Bond has a license to kill but he uses his more than most people use theirs to drive.
 What made Skyfall so special was it’s villain.
 A deranged former agent himself, this guy is causing computer related mayhem for Bond and the guys and gals at MI6 from his own—wait for it—data center.
 Sure it was a pretty crappy looking facility, it was on some Mediterranean island and I have no idea how he cooled the place but it was a data center nonetheless.
 Actually, it was the heart of his lair.
 When he temporarily captures 007 he interrogates him right there in the data center.
 Naturally, he couldn’t break him but that’s beside the point.
 When was the last time you saw a data center featured so prominently in the movies?